lcorrealopes/home/miscellanea.md

 </div>

   **Badiani:** This is my favorite gelateria in Italy, located in the heart of Firenze.
-I recommend you to try Buontalenti Pistacchio, La Dolcevi and Buontalenti al Caramelo.
+I recommend you to try Buontalenti Pistacchio, La Dolcevita and Buontalenti al Caramello.

 </div>